scottellis/tspress/README.md

 ### Operation

-Run from a shell so you can see the output.

 The UI places 5 buttons along the top of the screen.

-Pressing the buttons will generate output to stdout.

 You can test with a real USB mouse connected or by using the touchscreen directly.

 ### Run under X11